fommil/fpmortals/manuscript/wip.md

 ## TODO Shapeless

-## TODO : JSON Example
+## TODO Summary

+TODO: table comparison of features
+TODO: performance (compiletime and runtime)

 # The Infinite Sadness

 You've reached the end of this Early Access book.
 Please check the website regularly for updates.

 You can expect to see chapters covering the following topics:

 -   Typeclass Derivation (to be completed)
--   Appendix: Scala for Beginners
 -   Appendix: Haskell

-As well as a chapter pulling everything together for the example application (and getting the repository into a working state).
+As well as a chapter pulling everything together for the example application.